ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 They have their own assumptions, identifiers, and models.
 Linked data solves this problem by removing all ambiguity about what data represents and how it should be interpreted.

-## Triples & the RDF data model
+## Statements & the RDF data model

 In the tables above, we were making two separate statements about Tim: one about his birthdate and one about his birthplace.
 Each statement had its own cell in the table.
-In linked data, these statements are called  _triples_.
+In linked data, these statements are often called  _triples_.
 That's because every triple statement has three parts: a _subject_, a _predicate_, and an _object_.

 | Subject    | Predicate     | Object |